hlavacs/ViennaTypeListLibrary/README.md

       // ,...
     >;

-We now store entities and their components is a data structure that is a list of segments.
-Since the number of entities needed can vary drastically, we need some way to define default values for the segement sizes and the maximum number of each entity type.
-For this case we define a *map*, including a default default value:
+We now store entities and their components in a data structure that is a list of segments.
+Since the number of entities needed can vary drastically, we need some way to define default values for the segment sizes and the maximum number of each entity type.
+For this case we define a *map*, i.e., a type list of key-value pairs, including a "default default" value:

     using VeTableSizeDefault = vtll::value_list< 10, 16 >; //default default value